 John is a graduate of the University of Nebraska-Lincoln and the Thunderbird Graduate School of International Management.

-Deborah Thomas, PhD, Associate Professor of Geography and Environmental Sciences at the University of Colorado Denver
+Deborah Thomas, PhD, Professor of Geography and Environmental Sciences at the University of Colorado Denver

-Dr. Thomas is an Associate Professor in the Department of Geography and Environmental Sciences at the University of Colorado Denver, where she also has a secondary appointment in the Department of Environmental & Occupational Health in the Colorado School of Public Health.
+Dr. Thomas is a Professor in the Department of Geography and Environmental Sciences at the University of Colorado Denver, where she also has a secondary appointment in the Department of Environmental & Occupational Health in the Colorado School of Public Health.

 She specializes in hazards and health geography, and has twenty years of experience working with geographic information systems (GIS) in a variety of social science application areas, including disaster management and health.
 Her research interests focus on issues of vulnerability/resilience as they relate to both natural and human-induced hazards and health outcomes.